-My research interests include medical humanities, disability studies and memoirs by parents of autistic children in the US and Germany, 20th and 21st Century German literature and film, transnational film history, Cold War culture, utopian theory, theories of the fantastic, Eastern European science fiction, fairy tale, eco-criticism, women’s studies, Heimat studies.
+My research interests include the critical health humanities, disability studies and memoirs by neurotypical parents of neurodiverse children in the US and Germany, 20th and 21st Century German literature and film, transnational film history, Cold War culture, utopian theory, theories of the fantastic, Eastern European science fiction, fairy tale, eco-criticism, women’s studies, Heimat studies.

 See more below……